 International reference pricing

-The MFP methodology incorporates international reference pricing in some cases.
-This formalizes a long-standing complaint that the US pays disproportionately more than other developed nations.
+The MFP methodology incorporates international reference pricing in some cases, formalizing a long-standing complaint that the US pays disproportionately more than other developed nations.

 Patent and exclusivity strategies

-Manufacturers may pursue patent extensions and minor reformulations more aggressively to delay generic entry, since drugs become negotiation-eligible only after 9-13 years of FDA approval.
-This dynamic is being studied by CBO and FTC.
+Manufacturers may pursue patent extensions and minor reformulations more aggressively to delay generic entry, since drugs become negotiation-eligible only after 9 to 13 years of FDA approval.
+This dynamic is being studied by CBO and the FTC.

-15 common mistakes Georgia beneficiaries make about drug price negotiation
+Common mistakes Georgia beneficiaries make about Medicare drug price negotiation

 1. Thinking MFPs apply to all drugs.
-Only 10 drugs in 2026, 15 more in 2027, etc. The vast majority of drugs are not negotiated.
+Only 10 drugs are negotiated in 2026, with 15 more in 2027.
+The vast majority of drugs are not negotiated.

 3. Believing MFPs apply to commercial insurance.
 MFPs apply only to Medicare beneficiaries through participating manufacturers.
-Commercial market prices are unaffected directly.
+Commercial market prices are not directly affected.

 4. Not realizing MFPs apply at the pharmacy counter.
 The MFP is operationalized through the Part D plan; beneficiaries see lower cost-sharing automatically.

-5. Thinking MFPs only apply in catastrophic phase.
-MFPs apply throughout all Part D phases (deductible, initial coverage, catastrophic).
+5. Thinking MFPs only apply in the catastrophic phase.
+MFPs apply throughout all Part D phases (deductible, initial coverage, and catastrophic).

 6. Believing pharmacy networks no longer matter.
 In-network rules still apply.
-Out-of-network drug costs do not count toward $2,000 OOP cap.
+Out-of-network drug costs do not count toward the $2,100 out-of-pocket cap.

-7. Missing the $2,000 OOP cap interaction.
-Lower MFPs slow accumulation toward the cap.
-Many single-drug beneficiaries on negotiated drugs never reach the cap.
+7. Missing the out-of-pocket cap interaction.
+Lower MFPs slow accumulation toward the $2,100 cap.
+Many single-drug beneficiaries on negotiated drugs never reach it.

 9. Thinking MFPs reduce list prices in the commercial market.
 Manufacturers can charge any price they want commercially; only Medicare gets the MFP.